acarlton5/ITGv2/ingest/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is one of three components required for Project Lightspeed.
-Project Lightspeed is a fully self contained live streaming server.
+This is one of three components required for Project ITG.
+Project ITG is a fully self contained live streaming server.
 With this you will be able to deploy your own sub-second latency live streaming platform.
 This particular repository performs the FTL handshake with clients.
 It verifies the stream key and negotiates a port with the client connection that we will accept RTP packets on.
-In order for this to work the Project Lightspeed WebRTC is required in order to accept and broadcast the RTP packets.
-In order to view the live stream the Project Lightspeed React is required.
+In order for this to work the Project ITG WebRTC is required in order to accept and broadcast the RTP packets.
+In order to view the live stream the Project ITG React is required.

 ### Built With